Cerberus727/ImageScanner/README.md

 4.The output image gets generated in a new pop up window (You can also run the source code to get the output, however, necessary modules need to be installed first like open-cv and numpy)

-No API has been used in this project
+No external API has been used in this project